Homotopy properties of regular mappings into real retract rational varieties: Introduction

-Having such satisfying results regarding approximation properties of regular mappings, in this paper we come to study their homotopy properties.
-Our main results deal with \emph{algebraic homotopy classes}, studied before in \cite{Bochnak_Kucharz_1987a,Bochnak_Kucharz_1987b,Peng} and most recently in \cite{algebraic_homotopy}.
+Given these results regarding approximation properties of regular mappings, in this paper we come to study their homotopy properties.
+Our main results deal with \emph{algebraic homotopy classes}, studied before in \cite{bochnakAlgebraicApproximationMappings1987,bochnakRealizationHomotopyClasses1987,pengAlgebraicMapsSpheres1999} and most recently in \cite{baneckiAlgebraicHomotopyClasses2024,golasinskiSpheresFieldsTheir2024}.
 To introduce them, we need to fix some notation.
 Let $\s^n$ denote the $n$-dimensional unit sphere in $\R^{n+1}$, and let $e:=(1,0,\dots,0)\in\s^n$ be the north pole of $\s^n$.
-Given an affine variety $Y$ with a fixed point $y_0\in Y$, we denote by $\pi_n(Y,y_0)$ the set of homotopy classes of continuous mappings of pointed topological spaces $f:(\s^n,e)\rightarrow (Y,y_0)$.
+Clearly, $\s^n$ is an algebraic subset of $\R^{n+1}$, which allows us to naturally endow it with the structure of an affine variety.
+Given another affine variety $Y$ with a fixed point $y_0\in Y$, we denote by $\pi_n(Y,y_0)$ the set of homotopy classes of continuous mappings of pointed topological spaces $f:(\s^n,e)\rightarrow (Y,y_0)$.
 For $n\geq 1$, the set admits a natural group structure and is called the $n$-th homotopy group of $(Y,y_0)$.
-By $\pi_n^\alg(Y,y_0)$ we denote the set of \emph{algebraic homotopy classes}, i.e. these elements of $\pi_n(Y,y_0)$ which admit representatives $\tilde{f}:(\s^n,e)\rightarrow (Y,y_0)$ being regular mappings.
-The main result can now be stated as follows: \begin{thm} Let $Y$ be a nonsingular retract rational affine variety with a highlighted point $y_0\in Y$.
-Then the set $\pi_n^\alg(Y,y_0)$ comprises a subgroup of the homotopy group $\pi_n(Y,y_0)$ for every $n\geq 1$. \end{thm} The theorem was earlier known to hold in the special case when $Y$ is isomorphic to $\s^k$ for some $k$, and it is also known to hold for \emph{algebraic cohomotopy classes} which we will not be defining here; see \cite{algebraic_homotopy} for the definition and some other results regarding it.
-The current result is nonetheless significantly more general than the previous ones.
+By $\pi_n^\alg(Y,y_0)$ we denote the set of \emph{algebraic homotopy classes}, i.e. those elements of $\pi_n(Y,y_0)$ which admit representatives $\tilde{f}:(\s^n,e)\rightarrow (Y,y_0)$ being regular mappings.

+Our main result can now be stated as follows: \begin{thm} Let $Y$ be a nonsingular retract rational affine variety with a distinguished point $y_0\in Y$.
+Then $\pi_n^\alg(Y,y_0)$ is a subgroup of the homotopy group $\pi_n(Y,y_0)$ for every $n\geq 1$. \end{thm} \begin{rem} As we show in Example \ref{ex_1}, the assumption about $Y$ being retract rational is essential. \end{rem}

+Such a result was earlier established in \cite[Theorem 1.1]{baneckiAlgebraicHomotopyClasses2024} in the special case when $Y$ is isomorphic to $\s^k$ for some $k$.
+Since spheres are nonsingular and retract rational, the current result is a significant generalisation of that (nonsingularity follows from the Jacobian criterion; for a short proof of retract rationality note that the stereographic projection gives an isomorphism between a Zariski open and dense subset of the sphere and the affine space).
+A version of the theorem is also known to hold for \emph{algebraic cohomotopy classes} which we will not be defining here; see \cite{baneckiAlgebraicHomotopyClasses2024} for the definition and some other results regarding it.